 These are mostly attributes of forced bounds, i.e. when people should agree over things when they actually should not.
 The simple, but for many people very unsatisfying solution is to not let groups agree on things.
 Disagreement is a very valid option and we as an advanced civilization should not only be able to deal with it, but celebrate it.

 THE driver of human action is egoism.
 That might sound harsh and accusing to some, who then may respond with stories of Mother Teresa, other famous people, the good uncle they know, or defending arguments why they are such good, selfless beings.
 But here is the thing: everything we do only is for our own good and if it is not to survive, it is for our pleasure.
 And yes, helping people gives you pleasure, and even if you dedicate your whole life to others, it is because you get something out of it that you enjoy in its own way.
-Forced action matches this pattern as well, because victims behave because they fair the consequences of disagreement.
+Forced action matches this pattern as well, because victims behave because they fair the consequences of disagreement.^[That does neither mean that people get a pleasure because they are victims nor that forcing people is, morally speaking, an acceptable action.]
 I think there is nothing wrong with this in general.
 The moral judgement we attach to actions aligns with the fact if we --- for our very own --- get something out of an action (e.g. does it suit our vision of a quiet, posh neighborhood to spit on the ground) or more generally speaking, if it is good for "us", whoever this group might be.
 The optimization of welfare might be social and selfless, but since we have learned that working for the groups gives us shelter, food, protection, status, sex and other goodies I argue that being social is just a form of egoism with an indirect reward.

 Anyway, coming back to votes and election, the outcome of an election should reflect the (egoistic) opinions of the electorate.
 The question is: does democracy achieve this?
 This question was already asked in 1895 in Gustave Le Bon's "The Crowd: A Study of the Popular Mind".
 I want you to pay attention to the publication year, which is way before the NS disaster in Europe, because the key point of this publication is that a group of people behaves differently as its parts, and might express completely different opinions than if you would ask each and every person in private.
 So there you go, the answer to why Europe was covered in blood by people who where on their own no murders, no perverts, no haters; an answer decades before the event and an explanation to many over brutalities of humanity before and after 1895.
 Does this contradict the assumption of egoistic behavior?
 No, since people were just social, being part of group.

 The essence of this is, at least in my very humble opinion, that you should not mix and mash people together to a large group by bending their mind to follow a common idea.
 Diversity would have helped, socialists and nationalists balancing each other and being less extreme.
-The problem though is that fundamental different opinions would not form a working democracy, since members of the society could not even agree on the most basic rules without suppressing the other half.
+The problem though is that fundamental different opinions would not form a working democracy, since members of the society could not even agree on the most basic rules without suppressing the other half.^["half" not being meant in a mathematical sense here, but rather in "the other part of the group consisting of 2 parts"]

 After we have seen some psychological issues with democracy, I want to cover some aspect on how elections are organized.
 To start of, this section points out a fundamental weakness in the way many countries organize their voting system: the district based system, the U.S. federal voting district as one example.
 Instead of people directly voting for things, they vote for a local representative that then either votes for them or that symbolizes an option.
 The reasons for introducing such a system might either be the simplification of the whole process (you are not required to organize, count, and verify choices of too many people at the same time and without early disclosure), and you provide your mob some kind of local union and someone they can blame for if their wishes will not be fulfilled.